Height and type: A 10-foot segmented cascade falls.

 Water body: Fall Creek, a tributary of Rock Creek

 Access: The falls are found near the end of Keasey Road north of Vernonia.
-The approach to the falls from the road is all private land and should not be entered.
+The approach to the falls from the road is private land and should not be entered.

 Property status: private